Back Arrow IconBack Arrow Icon

 Doxy-PEP, short for Doxycycline Post-Exposure Prophylaxis, is a short term strategy that involves taking the antibiotic doxycycline after condomless sex to reduce the risk of getting certain bacterial sexually transmitted infections (STIs) like Syphilis and Chlamydia.

-🦠 Antibiotic Resistance Risk:
+Antibiotic Resistance Risk

 Using Doxy-PEP too often could make antibiotics less effective in the future for treating infections

-🩹 Not a Replacement:
+Not a Condom Replacement

 Doxy-PEP is an extra tool, not a replacement for condoms or other safer sex practices.